 1. Developing Outlines and Drafts

-An associate medical writer is responsible for the development of outlines and drafts of materials, such as slide decks, reports, publications, training materials, etc., according to the project brief.
+An associate medical writer is responsible for developing outlines and drafts of materials, such as slide decks, reports, publications, training materials, etc., according to the project brief.
 Their duty involves ensuring the incorporation of review comments and on-time delivery of the projects.

 2. Creating Medical Content